Angel Waruih

-Angel Michael Mathaiya Waruih (born 9 December 2003) is a professional footballer who plays as a central midfielder for club Eastleigh.
+Angel Michael Mathaiya Waruih (born 9 December 2003) is a professional footballer who plays as a central midfielder for club Hampton & Richmond Borough.

 Waruih is a product of the Plymouth Argyle academy and he began his professional career with Brentford in 2022.
-Following two seasons of B team football, Waruih's senior career began in non-League football with Eastleigh.
+Following two seasons of B team football, Waruih began his senior career in non-League football.

 Career

 Plymouth Argyle

-A central midfielder, Waruih began his career in Plymouth Argyle's Advanced Development Centre at the age of five, before joining the club's academy at age 9.
-He progressed through the academy and was a part of the club's 2018 SuperCupNI Super Vase-winning team.
-Waruih signed a two-year scholarship deal at the end of the 2019–20 season and was a part of the U18 team which won the 2020–21 EFL Youth Alliance Merit League One title.
+Waruih began his career in Plymouth Argyle's Advanced Development Centre at the age of five, before joining the club's academy at age 9.
+Initially a forward, he was moved to the wing, wing back and then central midfield.
+Waruih progressed through the academy and was a part of the club's 2018 SuperCupNI Super Vase-winning team.
+He signed a two-year scholarship deal at the end of the 2019–20 season and was a part of the U18 team which won the 2020–21 EFL Youth Alliance Merit League One title.
 Waruih won calls into two EFL Trophy squads during the 2021–22 season and made his only senior appearance for the club with a start in a 2–0 group stage defeat to Newport County on 31 August 2021.
 He was released at the end of the 2021–22 season.